carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ### Hosting Self-Organised Workshops

-In this section of the handbook, we will share resources and guidance on preparing for self-organised workshops within The Carpentries.
+In this section of the handbook, we will share resources and guidance on preparing for Self-Organised Workshops within The Carpentries.

 - [Carpentries Workshops](https://docs.carpentries.org/resources/workshops/)
 - [Hosting a Carpentries Workshop](https://carpentries.org/workshops/host-workshop/)